 |Politics & International Relations||Geography|

-Students of Linguistics have availed of opportunities to study abroad as part of their BA, at universities in:
+Students of Linguistics have availed of opportunities to study abroad as part of their course.
+Exchange options include: